 2. “Seven Days in the Art World” by Sarah Thornton:

-Step into the bustling world of art with Thornton as she chronicles her adventures, from studios to Biennale.
+Step into the bustling world of art with Thornton as she chronicles her adventures, from studios through to a Biennale.
 It’s a vibrant peek into contemporary art culture.

 3. “The $12 Million Stuffed Shark” by Don Thompson:

 Ever wondered about the high price tags on contemporary art?
-Thompson delves into the economics and psychology of the art market, offering a riveting exploration.
+Thompson delves into the economics and psychology of the art market, and offers a riveting exploration.

 4. “Art Collecting Today” by Doug Woodham:

 Navigating the modern art market can be daunting.
-Woodham offers valuable insights, backed by firsthand experiences and interviews, guiding budding collectors.
+Woodham offers valuable insights, backed by firsthand experiences and interviews which offer guidance to budding collectors.

 5. “The History of Art” by H.W.
 Janson: